coagulant/django-twitter-tag/README.rst

 You can specify number of tweets to get::

-    {% get_tweets_new for "futurecolors" as tweets exclude "replies" limit 10 %}
+    {% get_tweets for "futurecolors" as tweets exclude "replies" limit 10 %}

 To filter out tweet replies (that start with @ char)::

-    {% get_tweets_new for "futurecolors" as tweets exclude "replies" limit 10 %}
+    {% get_tweets for "futurecolors" as tweets exclude "replies" limit 10 %}

 To ignore native retweets::

-    {% get_tweets_new for "futurecolors" as tweets exclude "retweets" %}
+    {% get_tweets for "futurecolors" as tweets exclude "retweets" %}

 Extra